 API Rate Limiting

-- A category or type (e.g. a user name, or an asset type)
+- A category or type, such as a user name or asset type

 - A date range

 - A quality (status, or a boolean value such as "does / does not have credentials", etc.)

 Whereas Query parameters control the information that is retrieved, Display parameters control the information that is reported.
 For example, if you used a